Undergraduate Lecture Notes in De Rham-Hodge Theory: De Rham--Hodge Theory Basics

-If transition functions $\varphi _{ij}$ exist, then we say that two charts, $\varphi _{i}$ and $\varphi _{j}$ are \emph{compatible}.
+If transition functions $\varphi _{ij}$ exist, then we say that two charts, $ \varphi _{i}$ and $\varphi _{j}$ are \emph{compatible}.
 Transition functions represent a general (nonlinear) \emph{transformations of coordinates}, which are the core of classical \emph{tensor calculus}.

-A set of compatible charts $\varphi _{i}:M\rightarrow \Bbb{R}^{n},$ such that each point $x\in M$ has its Euclidean image in at least one chart, is called an \textit{atlas}.
+A set of compatible charts $\varphi _{i}:M\rightarrow \mathbb{R}^{n},$ such that each point $x\in M$ has its Euclidean image in at least one chart, is called an \textit{atlas}.
 Two atlases are \emph{equivalent} iff all their charts are compatible (i.e., transition functions exist between them), so their union is also an atlas.
 A \textit{manifold structure} is a class of equivalent atlases.
-Finally, as charts $\varphi _{i}:M\rightarrow \Bbb{R}^{n}$ were supposed to be 1-1 and onto maps, they can be either \emph{homeomorphism}\emph{s}, in which case we have a \emph{topological} ($C^0$) manifold, or \emph{diffeomorphism}\emph{s}, in which case we have a \emph{smooth} ($C^{k}$) manifold.} any point $m\in U$ has a neighborhood on which there exists a $(p-1)-$form $\beta \in \Omega ^{p-1}(U)$ such that $d\beta =\alpha |_{U}.$